HiCATT image intensifier

 Lambert mechanical shutter

-The Lambert Instruments shutter attachment is designed as an option for the intensified products HiCAM, HiCATT and TRiCATT.
-Attaching the shutter prevents damage to the image intensifier caused by stray light, laser bundles, etc. that may occur during the alignment of the light source.
-The shutter can also be closed between measurements to increase the lifespan of the image intensifier.
-The shutter is encased in an aluminum housing with a standard F-mount input that replaces the original F-mount adapter.
-The back focal distance of the F-mount input is unchanged so any F-mount objective can be used.
-The shutter comes with a controller with a timer that can be used to automatically close the shutter after a predetermined time.
-The timer has a large LED screen.
-The shutter can also be controlled by an external TTL signal.
+The Lambert Instruments shutter attachment is an optional accessory for the HiCAM, HiCATT, and TRiCATT intensified products.
+It protects the image intensifier from damage caused by stray light, laser bundles, and other potential hazards during the alignment of the light source.
+The shutter can also be closed between measurements to extend the lifespan of the image intensifier.
+Encased in an aluminum housing, the shutter features a standard F-mount input, replacing the original F-mount adapter without altering the back focal distance, allowing any F-mount objective to be used.
+The shutter comes with a controller equipped with a timer that can automatically close the shutter after a set duration, displayed on a large LED screen.
+Additionally, the shutter can be controlled by an external TTL signal.

 Read our important technical blog posts about the HICATT